 This rider-owned and operated shop is all about the bike life.
-They specialize in single-speed and fixed-gear bikes, but also dabble in hybrid and flat bar road bikes.
-It’s also worth noting that this impressive shop also designs and builds bikes — they’re currently selling their own design for Biria which is their first bike made exclusively for the American market.
-Now that’s pretty darn impressive.
+They specialize in single-speed and fixed-gear bikes but also dabble in hybrid and flat bar road bikes.
+It’s also worth noting that this impressive shop also designs and builds bikes — they’re currently selling their own design for Biria, which is their first bike made exclusively for the American market.

 Kayuh Bicycles and Cafe

 Go here for: Amenities — like a cafe — while you wait for your repair.

 Established in 2012, this community-based bike shop is striving toward change and progression in Philadelphia — North Philadelphia, to be exact.
 Kayuh focuses mainly on bike repairs but has some brand-spankin’-new bikes in their shop for retail sale.
 This local shop aims to give a home-y, unpretentious vibe to their customers who are able to benefit from monthly repair clinic workshops and Sunday group rides.
 Plus, the shop features an in-house cafe that serves up everything from bagels to lattes while you wait for your repair.

 Where: 4040 Locust Street, University City, and 408 North Easton Road, Glenside